pippinbarr/cart253-2020/modules/04/loops.md

 ### "Star field"

-We can use loops to do all kinds of things.
 Consider the situation of wanting to draw a star-filled sky.
 We want to draw each star in a random position, and we want to draw a lot of them...

 ```javascript
 // We need to know how many stars we want to draw in the sky